floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 ### The GPU Memory Allocation System

-Currently GPU allocations do *not* go through a custom allocator, instead all granular allocation directly call into `vkAllocateMemory()`.
+Currently GPU allocations do *not* go through a custom allocator, instead all granular allocations directly call into `vkAllocateMemory()`.
 Originally I had intended to use SebAaltonen's [OffsetAllocator](https://github.com/sebbbi/OffsetAllocator) as the default GPU allocator, but also expose an allocator interface to allow users to hook in more comlex allocators like [VMA](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator).